 "Advantage (πλεονεξίαν) is what all of nature naturally pursues as good..."
 (Republic II.359c).

 On the view of the many Glaucon outlines, justice is a convention that provides individuals with space to work out for themselves what the good life is.
 The only restriction is that these lives must be consistent with the convention is justice and that regulates group living.
-This view of justice is a variation on the views Protagoras and Callicles suggest in the Protagoras and Gorgias.
+This view that Protagoras outlines in the Protagoras and that Callicles rejects in the Gorgias are similar.

 "Thus far provided, men dwelt separately in the beginning, and cities (πόλεις) there were none; so that they were being destroyed by the wild beasts, since these were in all ways stronger than they; and although their skill in handiwork was a sufficient aid in respect of food, in their warfare with the beasts it was defective; for as yet they had no civic (πολιτικὴν) art, which includes the art of war.
 So they sought to band themselves together and secure their lives by founding cities.
 Now as often as they were banded together they did wrong to one another through the lack of civic art (ἠδίκουν ἀλλήλους ἅτε οὐκ ἔχοντες τὴν πολιτικὴν τέχνην), and thus they began to be scattered again and to perish.
 So Zeus, fearing that our race was in danger of utter destruction, sent Hermes to bring respect and right (αἰδῶ τε καὶ δίκην) among men, to the end that there should be regulation of cities and friendly ties to draw them together.
 Then Hermes asked Zeus in what manner then was he to give men right and respect: 'Am I to deal them out as the arts have been dealt?
 That dealing was done in such a way that one man possessing medical art is able to treat many ordinary men, and so with the other craftsmen.
 Am I to place among men right and respect in this way also, or deal them out to all?'
 'To all,' replied Zeus; 'let all have their share: for cities cannot be formed if only a few have a share of these as of other arts.
 And make thereto a law of my ordaining, that he who cannot partake of respect and right shall die the death as a public pest.'
 Hence it comes about, Socrates, that people in cities, and especially in Athens, consider it the concern of a few to advise on cases of artistic excellence or good craftsmanship, and if anyone outside the few gives advice they disallow it, as you say, and not without reason, as I think: but when they meet for a consultation on civic art, where they should be guided throughout by justice (δικαιοσύνης) and good sense (σωφροσύνης), they naturally allow advice from everybody, since it is held that everyone should partake of this excellence (ἀρετῆς), or else that states cannot be" (Protagoras 322a-323a).